bfg-s/admin-documentation/Writerside/topics/Modal-window.md

 # Modal window

-Controlled windows that load independently of the main page content, such as Bootstrap modal windows, are encapsulated within the delegator class `\App\Admin\Delegates\Modal`.
+Controlled windows that load independently of the main page content, such as Bootstrap modal windows, are encapsulated within the delegator class `\Admin\Delegates\Modal`.
 This makes them a distinct component designed for creating interactive, dialog-based interfaces within the admin panel.

 ```php
 use Admin\Page;